Heidenheim an der Brenz: Oggenhausen

-About 5 kilometers to the east of Heidenheim, separated by the major road European route E43 the village of Oggenhausen is home to about 1550 residents.
+About 5 kilometers to the east of Heidenheim, separated by the major road European route E43, the village of Oggenhausen is home to about 1550 residents.
 The town voted to merge into Heidenheim by popular vote in 1970.

 Großkuchen

-About 8 kilometres north-east of Heidenheim, geographically separate Großkuchen is a popular recreational areas with hiking trails and cross-country skiing.
-It is also home to a local small-scale charcoal industry.
-The town has about 1550 residents and merged politically into Heidenheim in 1974.
+About 8 kilometres north-east of Heidenheim, the geographically separate Großkuchen is a popular recreational area with hiking trails and cross-country skiing.
+It is also home to a small-scale local charcoal industry.
+The town has about 1550 residents and merged politically with Heidenheim in 1974.

+Climate

 History

 There is evidence that human life existed within the city limits of Heidenheim as far back as 8,000 years ago.
 However, a permanent settlement was not established until approximately 1300 BC.
 Extensive ruins remain of settlements dating, predominantly, to the period from 1200 to 800 BC.

-At the time of the Roman Empire from about 85 AD on, Heidenheim was the location of Castle Aquileia with attached cavalry of more than 1,000 mounted soldiers.
+At the time of the Roman Empire from about 85 AD onwards, Heidenheim was the location of Castle Aquileia with attached cavalry of more than 1,000 mounted soldiers.
 The unit, called ala II flavia milliaria was later, around 159 AD, moved further North to Aalen.
-At first, the Castle marked the Eastern end of the Alb Limes.
+At first, the castle marked the Eastern end of the Alb Limes.
 But it did not take long until a civilian settlement was founded at this strategically important spot, marked by the intersection of five Roman roads.
-This settlement was the largest Roman city in, what is today, Baden-Württemberg and archeological finds suggest that it covered an area of approximately 37 - (15 - 20 hectares).
+This settlement was the largest Roman city in what is today Baden-Württemberg and archeological finds suggest that it covered an area of approximately 37 - 50 acres (15 - 20 hectares).
 More recently, excavations have found the remains of a representative Roman administrative building.
-Its exact function is not yet fully known (as of May 2005).
-But because of Aquileia's size, location and other indicators, it is believed that it probably was the capital of a Roman administrative district (see also Civitas).
+Its exact function was not fully understood as of May 2005, but given Aquileia's size, location and other indicators, it is believed that it was probably the capital of a Roman administrative district (see also Civitas).
 From 233 on, the Alamanni repeatedly attacked the Roman limes fortifications.
 The Roman surrender of the limes in 260 spelled the end of the Roman city of Heidenheim.
-It is not clear to what extent Romans stayed on under the new, Alammanic rule but it is very likely that some did.
+It is not clear to what extent Romans stayed on under the new Alamannic rule but it is very likely that some remained.